hermonochy/QuizMaster/README.md

 ### Install
 #### Option 1 (Easy):
 1. Clone this repository `git clone https://github.com/hermonochy/QuizMaster.git`
-2. Use the included script `./setup.sh` (Ubuntu/Debian) or the `setup.bat` (known issues with msys2 python conflict, only worry about this if you are C++ dev) script for windows, these scripts may take some time to complete.
+2. Use the included script `./setup.sh` (Ubuntu/Debian) or the `setup.bat` (known issues with msys2 python conflict, only worry about this if you are C++ dev) script for windows.
+Note: these scripts may take some time to complete.

 #### Option 2 (Advanced, Ubuntu/Debian only):
 1. Clone this repository `git clone https://github.com/hermonochy/QuizMaster.git`